Sandivsv/HackerRank-Automation/README.md

 We use "puppeteer" tool to Automate this project.

-puppeteer:puppeteer is a node library that provides a high level API to control headless chrome over the dev tools protocol.
+Puppeteer-: puppeteer is a node library that provides a high level API to control headless chrome over the dev tools protocol.